wmo-im/wis2box/docs/source/user/data-ingest.rst

 wis2box-webapp
 --------------

-The wis2box-webapp is a web application that includes the following forms for data ingestion:
+The wis2box-webapp is a web application that includes the following forms for data validation and ingestion:

 * user interface to ingest SYNOP data
 * user interface to ingest CSV data

 The wis2box-webapp is available on your host at `http://<your-public-ip>/wis2box-webapp`.

-Interactive data-ingestion requires an execution token, which can be generated using the ``wis2box auth add-token`` command inside the wis2box-management container:
+Interactive data ingestion requires an execution token, which can be generated using the ``wis2box auth add-token`` command inside the wis2box-management container:

 .. code-block:: bash